monad-crypto/token-list/CONTRIBUTING.md

 ### 3. Configure Environment

-Create a `.env` file in the root directory with your Monad RPC URL:
+Create a `.env` file in the root directory with your Monad RPC URL if you don't want to use the default RPC:

 ```bash
 echo "MONAD_RPC_URL=https://your-monad-rpc-endpoint" > .env